 The EnergySmart Roof® Cool Colors Save Money and Energy

-Did you know that national, independent testing has shown that Sika Sarnafil’s EnergySmart Roof® Cool Color Family can reduce energy consumption, abate urban heat and help slow the reaction of smog-forming pollutants?
+Did you know that national, independent testing has shown that Sika Roofing’s EnergySmart Roof® can reduce energy consumption, abate urban heat and help slow the reaction of smog-forming pollutants?

-Sika Sarnafil’s EnergySmart Roof system features a white, tan, light grey or patina green reflective, lacquer coated surface.
+Sika’s EnergySmart Roof system features a White, Tan, Reflective Gray or Patina Green reflective, lacquer coated surface.
 These surfaces have been proven to reduce the amount of energy required to maintain comfort in an air-conditioned building by decreasing heat flow through the building envelope.
-“Cool roofing systems” like these Sika Sarnafil systems can save money, improve occupant comfort, increase a roof’s longevity, and reliably protect a building and its contents.
+“Cool roofing systems” like the EnergySmart Roof can save money, improve occupant comfort, increase a roof’s longevity, and reliably protect a building and its contents.

-Sika roofing was the first single-ply membrane manufacturer to label roofing products under the EPA’s Energy Star Roof Products program.
+Sika Roofing was the first single-ply membrane manufacturer to label roofing products under the EPA’s Energy Star Roof Products program.
 This program is a voluntary partnership between the EPA and a select group of roof product manufacturers.
 The focus of the program is to promote the environmental and economic benefits of reflective roofing.
-As a Charter Partner of the program, Sika Sarnafil’s EnergySmart Roof® cool color family has gained much attention in the media and with well-known research institutes.
+As a Charter Partner of the program, Sika’s EnergySmart Roof has gained much attention in the media and with well-known research institutes.

 NASA Investigates the Heat Island Effect

-The photos above are of the RC Willey building and are a great example of cool roofing.
-The 865,000 square foot roof utilizes a Sarnafil white reflective roof membrane.
-The green color of the building in the thermal image above, far right, proves it is absorbing less solar radiation than the surrounding structures shown in red.
+The 865,000-square-foot roof on the RC Willey Distribution Center utilizes a Sarnafil reflective roof membrane in EnergySmart White.
+The blue-green color of the building in the thermal image proves it is absorbing less solar radiation than the surrounding structures shown in red, yellow and orange.